Arif-Foysal/obsidian/Artificial Intelligence/Informed search algorithm.md

 Some examples of informed search algorithms include:

-- [[A Star Search]]: A search is a heuristic search algorithm that uses a [[heuristic function]] to estimate the cost of the cheapest path from the current state to the goal state.
+- [[Artificial Intelligence/A Star Search]]: A search is a heuristic search algorithm that uses a [[heuristic function]] to estimate the cost of the cheapest path from the current state to the goal state.
 Here are some of the advantages of informed search algorithms:

 - They can be more efficient than uninformed search algorithms, as they can focus their search on the most promising states.